 Every student will leave our academies well equipped to achieve success in the next stages of their lives.
+At JQA, this means that we provide a broad range of opportunities for students from all backgrounds to learn and achieve as well as developing a depth of character around our shared values.

-2. Delivering a CORE Education - Intent (the why)
+Delivering a CORE Education - Intent (the why)